The First Forty Days

 Track mood and mental health; postpartum blues are common, but seek help if sadness persists

-Accept support from partner, family, or community
+Accept support from partner, family, and community

 Light prayer, journaling, or spiritual reading can aid mental well-being